 3. Eyeball My Finances: Give my bank statements and credit cards the once-over for anything that looks fishy.
 Quick calls to my bank are crucial if things look wobbly (Aura).

 4. Clean House with a System Restore: Getting back to a squeaky-clean state from a backup.
-Backup tactics can be explored at how to backup data securely.
+Backup tactics can be explored to back up data securely.

-I’m taking these actions to lessen the impact and armor up against future cyber nonsense.
-For deeper dives into keeping my identity on the low, there’s more at prevent identity theft.
+I’m taking these actions to lessen the impact and protect myself against future cyber threats.
+For a deeper dive into keeping my identity on the low, there’s more at prevent identity theft.

 Prevention and Protection Measures